appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mssql.md

 ## Connect MS SQL

 :::caution important
-You may need to whitelist the IP addresses 18.223.74.85 and 3.131.104.27 of the Appsmith deployment on your database instance before connecting to your database.
+You must whitelist the IP addresses `18.223.74.85` and `3.131.104.27` of the Appsmith deployment on your database instance before connecting to your database.
 :::

 ### Connection parameters